-It is common to experience a range of emotions following a change of circumstances or a particularly stressful event.
-However, when a person finds it difficult to function in everyday life, symptoms may indicate adjustment disorder with anxiety.
+When a person finds it difficult to function in everyday life following a change in circumstances, symptoms may indicate adjustment disorder with anxiety.

 Some of the main causes for adjustment disorder may include the death of a loved one, losing a job, or relationship issues.
 Common symptoms include jitteriness, nervousness, and worry, separation anxiety, or both.